k754a/Key-Sounds/README.md

           -import os
           -import keyboard

+   -You can use the compiled one, but you will still need a mp3 in the same directory, also windows defender might flag it.

 3. **Customize Key Sounds:**
    - For personalized key sounds, obtain an audio file (e.g., .mp3).
    - Rename the file to "keysound" and place it in the same directory as the .py file.